TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[1\] MSRP does not include delivery, processing and handling fee of $1,025.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

-\[2\] MSRP does not include delivery, processing and handling fee of $1,025.
+\[2\] MSRP excludes delivery, processing and handling fee of $1,025, which may be subject to change at any time.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
-Does not include accessory options installed by dealer.

 \[3\] 2019 EPA estimates.
 Actual mileage will vary.

 \[4\] Ratings achieved using the required premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.

+\[5\] Specs for RWD model shown.

-\[5\] 2019 Lexus NX 300h (AWD) preliminary 33/city, 30/hwy, 31/comb mpg estimates determined by Lexus.
+\[6\] 2019 Lexus NX 300h (AWD) preliminary 33/city, 30/hwy, 31/comb mpg estimates determined by Lexus.
 EPA estimates not available at time of publishing.
 Actual mileage will vary.

-\[6\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.
+\[7\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.

-\[7\] 2019 Lexus RX 450h (AWD) preliminary 31/city, 28/hwy, 30/comb mpg estimates determined by Lexus.
+\[8\] 2019 Lexus RX 450h (AWD) preliminary 31/city, 28/hwy, 30/comb mpg estimates determined by Lexus.
 EPA estimates not available at time of publishing.
 Actual mileage will vary.

-\[8\] MSRP does not include delivery, processing and handling fee of $1,295.
+\[9\] MSRP excludes delivery, processing and handling fee of $1,295, which may be subject to change at any time.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
-Does not include accessory options installed by dealer.

-\[9\] 2018 EPA estimates.
+\[10\] 2018 EPA estimates.
 Actual mileage will vary.

 Leasing &.
 Finance